andrefdre/Dora_the_mug_finder_SAVI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project uses ROS to use the kinect camera and is the CNN is built based on pytorch.
+This project uses ROS to aid the use of the kinect camera and the object classification CNN is built based on pytorch.
+To do object detection we use open3D.

 ### Prerequisites